-This section explains the types of treatments that are the standard of care for Kaposi sarcoma.
+This section explains the types of treatments, also known as therapies, that are the standard of care for Kaposi sarcoma.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials are an option.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
-Clinical trials are an option to consider for treatment and care for all stages of cancer.
+Clinical trials are an option for all stages of cancer.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

-For people with epidemic Kaposi sarcoma, antiretroviral treatment (ART) for HIV/AIDS is usually used before any other treatments to treat the tumor and reduce symptoms.
+For people with epidemic Kaposi sarcoma, antiretroviral treatment (ART) for human immunodeficiency virus (HIV) or acquired immune deficiency syndrome (AIDS) is usually used before any other treatments to treat the tumor and reduce symptoms.
 ART may be given by itself or in combination with chemotherapy (see below), depending on the spread of the disease and the person's symptoms.